WHO WE ARE

 Above the branch level, regions may be overseen by Area Organisers, who communicate with various branches to learn about their activities and goals for advancing senior’s rights and benefits.

 Governing all the state branches is the State Office headquarters, located in Brisbane.
 At the yearly State Conference (held in September) an Executive Committee is elected.
 These Committee members come from around the state and perform duties of State President, State Secretary, State Treasurer etc. The Head Office of the APSL collects annual capitation fees, pays Public Liability Insurance for all branches, lodges Incorporation fees, maintains an ABN and provides an office space for conducting business of the organisation as a whole.

-The State Conference event brings together delegates from branches statewide.
+The State Conference event brings together delegates from branches state-wide.
 Each branch is allowed two delegates to conference.
 The State Management and Executive Committee are elected at this forum.
 All the elected positions of the League remain filled on a voluntary basis.
 The location of State Conference changes each time, with various branches offering to host it each year.
 Attending delegates raise many important issues including health care, patient transit schemes, transport, nursing home legislation, home and community care, concessions, pensions, superannuation and banking.

 These days we have come a long way with the work we do.
-Our primary purpose is still that of a lobby group.

 We hold information seminars/speeches on a range of issues including: